How important is marketing your home?

 Do flyers in mailboxes, advertisements in newspapers and real estate magazines, and glossy magazines sell your home?
 The answer is no. Print material does not sell your home.
 However, the public often sees this as an important type of marketing.
 Most printed material to sell your home is really to sell the realtor, not your home.

 Our strong belief is that your home sells via the MLS.
 These days, 90% to 95% of home buyers start their search on the internet.
 Selling your home via printed material is very slim.
 But it is a way for a realtor to showcase whom s/he is and how many homes s/he sells.

 An open house is a way of marketing both the realtor and the home and is something we still recommend, especially in the first few weeks your home goes on the market.
 Selling your home via an open house may be slim but it is still something we recommend for the following reasons.
 And these we really found out by doing open houses;

-- some people don’t want to always ‘bother’ their realtor
+- There are people who don’t want to always ‘bother’ their realtor.

 - Most people work and do not have many days available to see homes.
 It often comes down to evenings and weekends.
 An open house may offer buyers to see the home, rather than seeing it during your dinner.